cmmorrow/sci-analysis/README.md

 1.4 --- Released August 19, 2016

 ### What is sci-analysis?
-sci-analysis is a python package for performing quickly performing statistical data analysis.
+sci-analysis is a python package for quickly performing statistical data analysis.
 It provides a graphical representation of the supplied data as well as the statistical analysis. sci-analysis is smart enough to determine the correct analysis and tests to perform based on the shape of the data you provide, as well as how the data is distributed.

 Currently, sci-analysis can only be used for analyzing numeric data.
 Categorical data analysis is planned for a future version.
 The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and one-way ANOVA.